BarryCarlyon/quickpassword/README.md

 A very very quick and dirty password encrypter using bcypt based on [this Stackoverflow Question](http://stackoverflow.com/questions/14015677/node-js-encryption-of-passwords)

+# Updating node

+If you update Node, you will need to run `npm install` in order to rebuild this module.

 # Comparison

     const quickpassword = require('quickpassword');